fuzailpalnak/kaizen/README.md

 source* and help, tackle the problem of *roads and building intersecting or overlapping*, which are results of inaccurate digitizing, snapping, or resource mismatch.

-This Library is my view on tackling the aforementioned problem, caused during map making, using obstacle avoidance and map matching
+This Library, presents, my view on tackling the aforementioned problem, caused during map making, using obstacle avoidance and map matching

 ## Installation